paradigma-cl/dappprofile/README.md

 Other future strategies, could be specifying that a DID correspond to a specific Blockchain ecosystem, like Stacks.

 #### a.1 The App Profile
+In this case, we would like to define a profile to identify the web application that has been developed.
+This identification is useful for
 The app is identified both by the Internet domain for example 'XCK.app' and the Stacks DID 'XCK.app'  In case, it is a web application, it could be accessed as https://xck.app having both definitions.

 The description for a App Profile document is done using a JSON web token based on the WebApplication Schema object (https://schema.org/WebApplication).